 "Our criminal justice system isn't right, and it's something that I need to probably be a little more vocal about, because what he's going through is not right," he said.
 "He called me this week, and we got to talk, and I'm praying for the situation and a reform, and the people with reform are helping me a little bit.
 But, I think just letting it be known that it's not just my dad's situation, but the whole criminal justice system is corrupt."

 "Some of the prisons there have rats, roaches and things like that," he said.
 "Don't get me wrong — criminals, they should do their time, but they're still humans, know what I mean?
 I just want to shine a light on that really quick."

 The 22-year-old Stroud is clearly a mature man.
 He went from the face of the Ohio State Buckeyes to one of the bright young faces of the NFL, and he did so largely without having his dad by his side.
 Stroud's father went to prison while Stroud was still in middle school, leaving him, his mom and his three siblings to rely on each other.

-Years later, as he's lighting up NCAA defenses, Stroud is able to look back and be proud of where he is.
+Years later, as he's lighting up NFL defenses, Stroud is able to look back and be proud of where he is.

 CJ Stroud's Parents: The Tragic Tale of His Father

 Stroud grew up the youngest of four kids.
-His early life was centered on church life in Rancho Cucamonga, California, where his father, Coleridge Bernard Stroud, was a pastor.
+His early life was centered on church life at the Life Application Christian Center in Rancho Cucamonga, California, an hour outside of Los Angeles where his father, Coleridge Bernard Stroud, was a pastor.
 His mother, Kimberly Stroud, was the first lady of the church.

 At 13, CJ Stroud?s dad was imprisoned & his family left in financial ruin.
 They lived at a storage facility & couldn?t afford him new cleats or contacts.